zovoilis-lab/Flye/docs/USAGE.md

 file (below) contains additional information about how scaffolds were formed.

 Extra information about contigs/scaffolds is output into the `assembly_info.txt` file.
-It is a tab-delimeted table with the columns as follows:
+It is a tab-delimited table with the columns as follows:

 * Contig/scaffold id
 * Length